bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 You could fool people into non-reuse, yeah.
 That is one thing.
-And you could also construct a nonce adversarily in such a way that you would then be able to unilaterally create a signature with `MuSig2`.
+And you could also construct a nonce adversarily in such a way that you would then be able to unilaterally create a signature with MuSig2.
 So it's really pretty much the same thing.

 And with Nonces, the protocol is a little more complicated.
-But I really still want to go through it, because one of the innovations with `MuSig2` is how this protocol can work with just one round trip as opposed to multiple round trips that we had with regular `MuSig`
+But I really still want to go through it, because one of the innovations with MuSig2 is how this protocol can work with just one round trip as opposed to multiple round trips that we had with regular MuSig
 So the way this works is as follows.
-Each participant generates not one lowercase r that we had here Yeah, but they generate two So a `MuSig2` nonce is actually not one nonce, but it is two nonces.
+Each participant generates not one lowercase r that we had here Yeah, but they generate two So a MuSig2 nonce is actually not one nonce, but it is two nonces.
 Let me get back here.

 So then both of these nonces are then sent to the other participants, and what then happens is that we calculate a hash that we then use as a coefficient, and that coefficient is applied only to the second nonce.